emissary-ingress/emissary/user-guide/getting-started.md

 You will need to install the `edgectl` tool in order to fully configure your Ambassador Edge Stack UI.
 If you are having trouble downloading the files, you can download them directly from [this page](/user-guide/downloads).

-If you are deploying on a MacOS, follow [these instructions](/user-guide/downloads#section-macos-permissions-error) to install `Edgectl`.
+If you are deploying on a MacOS Catalina, follow [these instructions](/user-guide/downloads#section-macos-catalina-permissions-error) to install `Edgectl`.

 ## Next Steps